whizzbbig/solutions-of-errors-floema_course-/README.md

 # solutions-of-errors
-A repo of solutions related to huge junks of errors all thanks to community members.
+A repo of solutions related to huge bunch of errors all thanks to community members.

 # Note